A Life Worthy of Our Breath

 Vuong: Yikes, indeed.

-And so he met my grandmother and they married, and he was gonna stay there.
-He was gonna stay in Vietnam and have a new life; and then Saigon fell.
+[laughs] And so he met my grandmother and they married, and he was going to stay there.
+He was going to stay in Vietnam and have a new life.
+And then Saigon fell.
 So I’m a product of war.

 But I think so much of American life is a product of war.
-We’re standing on stolen ground.
+You know, we’re standing on stolen ground.

 Tippett: I want to talk about the power of words and language, which, given the beginnings of your life — as you’ve said, your family was illiterate; your mother never spoke English and really only, I think you’ve said, could read and write Vietnamese at about a fifth-grade level.
 There’s a lot of dyslexia in your family; you also struggled with that.
 And how old were you when you actually learned to read?